orlinhristov/cportlib/README.md

 ==============
 Define CPORT_HEADER_ONLY_LIB in the projects that use cportlib.
 If you use g++ compiler, you will also have to add -pthread option.
 For example:
 :~$ g++ test.cpp -I "cportlib" -D "CPORT_HEADER_ONLY_LIB" -std=c++11 -pthread -Wall -o test

+Visit https://github.com/orlinhristov/cportlib/wiki for more information about the product.